Edmonton Development Permits Stats and Maps

 9087 - ELVES LOOP NW2025-09-15Minor Development PermitPermitted DevelopmentApproved** To construct a Residential Use building in the form of a Single Detached House with unenclosed front porch.EDGEMONTsipiwiyiniwak Ward

-7003 - 169 AVENUE NW2025-09-11Minor Development PermitPermitted DevelopmentApprovedTo construct a Residential Use building in the form of a Single Detached House with a front attached Garage and unenclosed front porch.SCHONSEEtastawiyiniwak Ward
+636 - KINGLET BOULEVARD NW2025-09-11Minor Development PermitPermitted DevelopmentApprovedTo construct a Residential Use building in the form of a Single Detached House with a front attached Garage, unenclosed front porch, fireplace, and rear uncovered deck (3.66 x 3.05).KINGLET GARDENSNakota Isga Ward

-2144 - 210 STREET NW2025-09-09Minor Development PermitPermitted DevelopmentApproved** To construct a Residential Use building in the form of a Single Detached House with a front attached Garage, uncovered deck and unenclosed front porch.STILLWATERsipiwiyiniwak Ward
+2515 - MUCKLEPLUM COURT SW2025-09-11Minor Development PermitPermitted DevelopmentApproved** To construct a Residential Use building in the form of a Single Detached House with a front attached Garage, balcony and unenclosed front porch.THE ORCHARDS AT ELLERSLIEKarhiio Ward

 112,658 rows found, showing 20.